Toronto-Dominion Centre: Design Exchange

 The easternmost tower, 222 Bay Street, contains in its base the historic Toronto Stock Exchange building, built in 1937.
-Since 1994, it has been home to the Design Exchange (‘DX'), Canada’s only museum dedicated to "design excellence".
+Since 1994, it has been home to the Design Exchange (DX), Canada’s only museum dedicated to "design excellence".
 The genesis of the Design Exchange was a citizen movement seeking a centre that would celebrate the role of design in society.
 The group worked with the city for several years to bring the concept to fruition and, in 1994, the Design Exchange was officially opened by Prime Minister Jean Chrétien.

 Design Exchange has mounted hundreds of exhibitions, seminars, lectures, conferences and educational programs related to the role of design in culture, industry, and business.
 In 2017, DX launched a 10-day festival called Expo for Design, Innovation & Technology (EDIT), in partnership with the United Nations Development Programme.

 Branding system and signage

 The TD Centre represents one of commercial real estate's most comprehensive branding systems.
 Sans Copperplate Gothic was Mies's signature font, as he believed it reflected the calmness and order of the architecture, and he decreed that it be used universally throughout the TD Centre.
 To this day, the font is used not just on exterior signs and wayfinding, but also for such communications as artwork captions, fire hose cases and designated smoking areas.

 Originally, the branding system extended to the stores in the underground shopping mall, such that all of the storefronts displayed their names in an identical font in white against black.
 However, in the late 1990s, under pressure from retail tenants seeking greater visibility, building management relaxed its requirements and allowed stores to customize their signage to their individual brands.
 This caused some controversy within the design and architecture community.

-There was further controversy in 2015 when TD Bank insisted on affixing its green-and-white logo atop two of the towers.
+There was further controversy in 2015 when TD Bank affixed its green-and-white logo atop two of the towers.
 Although these signs contravene Mies's strict minimalist vision, the city could not and did not officially oppose the move because the two towers in question were built after Mies's death and are not designated as historic.
+TD Bank had previously been the sole member of the Big Five banks not to have its logo visible on the Toronto skyline, until a green-and-white "TD" logo was added to spire of the Canada Trust Tower in 2000.